Chigils: Religion

 The Chigil were known for their religious dedication.
 The first depictions of the Chigils describe them as adherents of Manichaeism.
 Later sources describe the Chigils as Nestorian Christians.
 The Zhetysu area, a former Chigil territory, is rich with Christian and pre-Christian archaeological remains, and the Talas area is especially saturated with religious monuments and historical reports. the Gagauzes, a distinct Pontic Turkic tribe known for their steadfast adherence to Greek Orthodox Christianity, have a folk legend associating their descent from the Chigils.

+An Arab writer named Abū Dulaf reported to have found only a few Christians among the Chigil, while most worshipped "the stars", in particular Sirius.

 In Manichaeism, the lion, mighty and ruthless king of animals, is a central image.
 This demonstrates an imported ideology; the lion is not native to Central Asia, and so it originally did not have symbolic significance for the population there.
 The building found by the archaeologists, without traces of economic activities, served as a chapel of the inhabitants depicted in long robes: the Chigils, whose symbol was a lion (Turk.
 Arslan, Bars).

 The connection between Talas, Manichaeism and the Lion is recorded in the Turco-Manichean "Sacred book of two fundamentals" (Iki jïltïz nom), fragments of which were found in 1907 at Kara-Khoja in the Turpan oasis by Albert von Le Coq.
-The book was dedicated to the ruler (Beg) of the Chigil-Arslan tribes, named Il-Tirgüg, Ap-Burguchan, Alp-Tarhan [Henning, 1977, p.
+The book was dedicated to the ruler (Beg) of the Chigil-Arslan tribe, named Il Tirgüg, Ap Burguchan, Alp Tarhan [Henning, 1977, p.
 552].
 It was completed in Argu-Talas city (Altun Argu Talas).
 A postscript in the manuscript noted an Arslan Mengü that used the book.
 Talas had four Manichean cloisters: in the Chigil-balyk, Kashu, Ordu-kent and Yigyan-kent.

 In the middle of the 7th century, Chigils, Chumuls and Karluks were united by the Western Turkic yabgu Ashina Helu in his anti-Tang uprising.
 Zuev reconstructs Helu's Old Turkic name as *Aru, which, he contends, is identical with the Turkic-Manichean arïg (like arïg dïntar "pure priest").

 Toponymic traces

-Many settlements recorded in medieval sources have names derived from the ethnonym Chigil, such as Chigil-kant and Chigil-balyk in Xinjiang, and Chigil in the Zhetysu area: During the Middle Ages, a city, Yar, is mentioned as located on the southern bank of lake Issyk-kul.
+Many settlements recorded in medieval sources have names derived from the ethnonym Chigil, such as Chigil-kant and Chigil-balyk in Xinjiang, and Chigil in the Zhetysu area:

+During the Middle Ages, a city, Yar, is mentioned as located on the southern bank of lake Issyk-kul.
 This city is the capital of the leader of the Djikil (i.e. Chigil) tribe.
 The city retained its name in the form Chal till present.
 The various forms of this toponym (Shiyan, Shal, Chal) come from the Turkic ethnonym Chiyal (i.e. Chigil).